toml-lang/toml/toml.md

 str = ''''That,' she said, 'is still pointless.''''
 ```

-As in all strings, most control characters are not permitted even in a literal
+Because most control characters are not permitted even in literal and multi-line
-string or multi-line literal string.
-Thus, these literal strings are not suited
+literal strings, these literal strings are not suited for representing blobs of
-for representing blobs of binary data.
-It is recommended that you use Base64 or
+binary data.
+It is recommended that you use Base64 or another suitable ASCII or
-another suitable ASCII or UTF-8 encoding.
-The handling of that encoding will be
+UTF-8 encoding.
+The handling of that encoding will be application-specific.
-application-specific.

 Integer
 -------